microsoft/TypeScript-Handbook/pages/Decorators.md

 When `@sealed` is executed, it will seal both the constructor and its prototype.

-Next we have a example how to override the constructor.
+Next we have an example of how to override the constructor.

 ```ts
 function classDecorator<T extends {new(...args:any[]):{}}>(constructor:T) {